uditalias/propserver/README.md

 ## What makes it responsive

-As you know, calling `requestAnimationFrame` to request an animation frame help us to optimize operations and queries on the DOM, since the browser waits for the next frame to render in order to run our callbacks.
+As you know, calling `requestAnimationFrame` to request an animation frame helps us to optimize operations and queries on the DOM, since the browser waits for the next frame to render in order to run our callbacks.
 However, when requesting many animation frames synchronously, the browser will stack all the repeated request animation frames.
-When you creates more than one observer, all animation frames are managed in a timeline so only one `requestAnimationFrame` gets called.
+When you create more than one observer, all animation frames are managed in a timeline so only one `requestAnimationFrame` gets called.

 ## Creating property observer
 ```javascript